awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-messages.rst

 ###############################################

 .. meta::
-   :description: How to send, receive, and delete Amazon SQS messages with the AWS SDK for C++.
+   :description: How to manage Amazon SQS messages with the AWS SDK for C++.
-   :keywords: AWS SDK for C++ code examples
+   :keywords: sqs

 Messages are always delivered using an :doc:`SQS queue <examples-sqs-message-queues>`.
 These C++ examples show you how to use the |sdk-cpp| to send, receive, and delete |SQS| messages from SQS